 This will help you build a reliable info-base for creating fascinating copy.

 By scanning all the possible sources you’ll get all the possible variations of keywords that relate to your niche and topic specifically.
 For example, those ones you haven’t thought or heard anything about before.
 You will be able to disclose additional aspects of your topic, thus enriching your material with important information and attracting a bigger audience to your content.

-Besides the keywords we’ve already mentioned, there are some that can serve as a great opportunity to extend your copy and create long-form content of the high quality Google admires.
 Taking into account additional volumes of new keywords, you will get a higher number of potential users thus greater traffic and conversions.

 Result types such as “People also ask” and “Related searches” may be not perfect, but these are relevant.
 Checking results for search volumes and general popularity will not take too much of your time.
 At the same time, considering keywords from these sources, you will have a greater chance to fulfill searchers’ topical demands.